gato365/emandoesgato365/content/post/2022-03-23-one-way-anova-with-icu-data/index.markdown

 - p-value indicates the **likelihood** of observing these differences between the sample means given the null hypothesis is true

-- Since the p-value is small (*= 0*), it is very unlikely for us to see these differences given the population means of systolic blood pressure across age groups are the same
+- Since the p-value is small (*= 0*), it is very unlikely for us to see these differences given the population means of GPA across sports are the same

 ## Next Post will be...